Divinity

 Religion matters

-Over seven billion of the world’s population have some kind of religious affiliation, and religion has a major impact – both positive and negative – on individuals and societies.
+According to the Pew Research Center, 84% of the world’s circa 7 billion population have some kind of religious affiliation, and religion has a major impact – both positive and negative – on individuals and societies.
 Now, more than ever, the world needs people who are able to engage in thoughtful, positive debate about religion.

 -